galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon-beginnerTutorial/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
-> > The peptide database determines which light or labelled peptide variants can be identified, while the quantification mode determines which chromatographic partner ions are searched and quantified.
+> > The peptide database determines which label-free or labelled peptide variants can be identified, while the quantification mode determines which chromatographic partner ions are searched and quantified.
 Inconsistent settings would make the workflow biologically and computationally inconsistent.
 > {: .solution}
 {: .question}